 Car rental in Lisbon might not be essential if you only intend to explore within the city.
 But to explore more of Portugal, say, the Algarve or the Douro valley, then having your own vehicle is the way to go.

-For a day trip or a longer stay, use these travel directions to get from Lisbon to Cascais, a coastal village with several beaches to explore, a harbour seafront and historic buildings.
+For a day trip or longer stay, use these travel directions to get from Lisbon to Cascais, a coastal village with several beaches to explore, a harbour seafront and historic buildings.

 Want to visit the spectacular Cristo Rei statue of Christ overlooking Lisbon?
 You don’t need to book a tour.
 Find out how to reach the monument by public transport.